 In the build-up to opening our new centre we’re already engaged in an extensive community consultation process.
 Led by co-founder and executive director, Cath Keenan, and our new director for Parramatta, Nikola Amanovic, we're working hard to ensure the right connections are in place across Parramatta, and Western Sydney, well in advance of opening the doors.
 We’re also rolling out four Foundation Programs with Western Sydney primary and high schools - Unmapping, Creative Writing Residencies, Photo Faction and One For All - during 2017 and 2018.

-Parramatta is the key transport hub for Western Sydney.
+Parramatta is the key and service transport hub for Western Sydney.
 Train and other transport networks all converge on Parramatta so it’s easy to get to for both young people and volunteers taking part in our workshops.
 And from Parramatta it’s easy for our storytellers to travel out to schools and community centres across all of Western Sydney.

 WHAT WE’RE AIMING TO ACHIEVE

 From May 2018, Sydney Story Factory Parramatta will start rolling out workshops straight away.
 As in Redfern, we will run workshops during school hours for school groups, after school, on weekends, and during school holidays.
-Workshops may be one-offs, short series or run for eight weeks in parallel with the school term.
-They may be run at our new, purpose-built creative writing centre, or on-site at our partner schools or community groups.
+Workshops may be one-offs, short series or run for 6-8 weeks in parallel with the school term.
+They may be run at our new, purpose-designed creative writing centre, or on-site at our partner schools or community groups.

 This is what we aim to deliver: